Brusilov offensive: Battle

-On 4 July, attacks by Lesh's Third Army and Kaledin's Eight Army forced Linsingen to withdraw westwards to the Stochod river on 6 July.
-On 5 July Archduke Karl took command of the new Twelfth Army, while on 9 July, Kövesz Third Army was created from a portion of Pflanzer-Baltin's Seventh Army that had retreated westward.
-Pflanzer-Baltin remained in command of the Seventh Army that had retreated towards the Carpathians.
+On 4 July, attacks by Lesh's 3rd Army and Kaledin's 8th Army forced Linsingen to withdraw westwards to the Stochod river on 6 July.
+On 5 July Archduke Karl took command of the new 12th Army, while on 9 July, Kövesz 3rd Army was created from a portion of Pflanzer-Baltin's 7th Army that had retreated westward.
+Pflanzer-Baltin remained in command of the 7th Army that had retreated towards the Carpathians.

-Recognizing Southwest Front had the best chance to advance the Russian front lines, Ragoza's Fourth Army was dispersed into Brusilov's Second and Tenth Armies, and Brusilov was given Bezobrazov's Guards Army.
+Recognizing Southwest Front had the best chance to advance the Russian front lines, Ragoza's 4th Army was dispersed into Brusilov's 2nd and 10th Armies, and Brusilov was given Bezobrazov's Guards Army.
 Southwest Front now had a force of 700,000 men, compared to an opposition force of 421,000.
 Brusilov planned to advance towards Kovel on 20 July.
 Before then, on 16 July, the Siberian Corps forced Gruppe Marwitz to retreat back to the River Lipa.
-In an attempt to strengthen Marwitz, Puhallo's First Army was disbanded, and redistributed to Marwitz and Böhm-Ermolli's Second Army.
+In an attempt to strengthen Marwitz, Puhallo's 1st Army was disbanded, and redistributed to Marwitz and Böhm-Ermolli's 2nd Army.

-On 23 July, Sakharov's Eleventh Army attacked towards Brody, capturing it on 28 July, forcing Böhm-Ermolli's Second Army 7 km to the west.
-On 28 July, Hindenburg was placed in command of the front up to the Austro-Hungarian Second Army, with Archduke Karl in command from that point south.
+On 23 July, Sakharov's 11th Army attacked towards Brody, capturing it on 28 July, forcing Böhm-Ermolli's 2nd Army 7km to the west.
+On 28 July, Hindenburg was placed in command of the front up to the Austro-Hungarian 2nd Army, with Archduke Karl in command from that point south.

 On 24 July, artillery preparations began for the Russian assault in the Battle of Kovel.
 According to Buttar, "The fighting that extended from 28 July into early August was curiously disjointed...Although Lesh, Bezobrazov and Kaledin all launched their attacks on the same day, none of them were able to maintain their efforts for long..."
-Lechitsky's Ninth Army and Shcherbachev's Seventh Army made simultaneous attacks further south, with Lechitsky able to advance the front line to outside Stanislau, capturing it on 11 August.
+Lechitsky's 9th Army and Shcherbachev's 7th Army made simultaneous attacks further south, with Lechitsky able to advance the front line to outside Stanislau, capturing it on 11 August.

 On 7 August, Brusilov resumed his offensive to take Kovel.
 By 8 August, the Germans and Austro-Hungarians had stopped the Russians, and on 9 August, Brusilov halted any further attempt to take Kovel.
 The offensive was essentially over, according to Buttar, "Attacks continued on until the autumn rains turned the roads to mud, but other than add to the already terrible casualty list, nothing was achieved."